transistorfet/molten/README.md

   solution is to just disallow initial values in class members

 - Dynamic dispatch for class methods is not yet implemented.
-At the moment, it's possible to declare a class member that's a function, with each object having a pointer to the correct subclass method.
+At the moment, it's possible to declare a class member that holds a function-typed value, with each object storing a reference to the correct subclass method in the class member.
 It's a hack, but it works for now.

 - Garbage collection is not yet implemented